 June 22, 2021

-As we’ve seen recently with COVID-19, the most unthinkable and unlikely events can unfold in any given year.
+As we’ve learned from COVID-19, the most unthinkable and unlikely events can unfold in any given year.

 Nothing is certain and we can’t take our current situation for granted.